bhagenbourger/duzzy/README.md

 Did you already hear these sentences or maybe, did you already say that?

-Generate data shouldn't be a complicated, time-consuming or boring task.
+Generating data shouldn't be a complicated, time-consuming or boring task.
 Duzzy wants to solve these problems and provide a no-brainer way to generate data for your need.
-So know, when you need data: duzzy it!
+So now, when you need data: duzzy it!

 ## 🚀 Getting started
 ♨️ Duzzy is built with Java 21, so you need java 21 to run it. ♨️